 There are several other clinical scenarios like this: when the pain of muscle just flat out feels like something else, and gets diagnosed as something else.
 And it’s not all that unusual a clinical situation to have two versions of the pain problem: the real thing, and the trigger point that feels exactly the same or very similar, overlapping.
 Lovely!

 Imagine the clinical power of these three muscle issues when they are all combined: knots in your muscles that predispose you to genuine RSIs, knots that make genuine RSIs feel much worse, and knots that just flat-out imitate them.

 There is a great deal to learn about trigger points, which is why there is so much about them on this website: they’re clinically relevant to just about everything, and they’re mysterious and complex.
 But once again, treating them in many cases is relatively cheap and safe, and that’s what we like to hear whenever we’re talking about treatment options.
 Even if I’m wrong, even if I’ve overestimated their importance, you really can’t go too far wrong investigating the possibility.

 This seems like a good time to plug my muscle pain tutorial again:

-This educational website offers more than 600 free articles like this one about pain problems, but it is also partially funded by the sale of tutorials.
-The above discussion of muscle as a factor in RSIs was the tip of the iceberg.
-Please continue with the free introduction to the trigger point tutorial, which is by far the most advanced self-help guide on this topic published anywhere:
+This educational website offers more than 220 free articles about pain problems, but it is also partially funded by the sale of 8 e-books for people with pain problems.
+If you are researching Epsom salts because you have frustrating muscle pain, please also read the free introduction to this book, which is by far the most advanced self-help guide on this topic published anywhere: